Pikalchemist/cdl/README.md

 # Curiosity Driven Learners

-This packages contains learner algorithms using artificial curiosity for the [Dinos framework](https://github.com/Pikalchemist/dinos).
+This package contains learner algorithms using artificial curiosity for the [Dinos framework](https://github.com/Pikalchemist/dinos).

 # Getting started

-First of all, install the package using pip:
+You can install the package using pip:

     pip install -e .